kyma-project/nats-manager/docs/user/troubleshooting/03-10-fix-pending-events.md

 ### Restart the NATS Pods

-If none of the previous steps work, perform a restart of the NATS Pods:
+If none of the previous steps work, perform a restart of the NATS Pods.

 ```bash
 # assuming we have 3 NATS instances